VirtuallyCreative/ollie-ui-docs/src/pages/docs/development-server/page4-2.md

 # Sharing work-in-progress

-When sharing W.I.P applications Ollie strives to be simple.
+When sharing W.I.P applications Ollie believes in simplicity is best.

 So, why not just put the app on a traditional cloud provider like AWS, Azure, Google Cloud, Heroku, Netlify, DigialOcean, etc...?